Click here to find out what people are saying about learning with Allyna

 MINDFUL HIKE (OR WALK)

+Want to hike (or walk) further or just with more ease?
+Want to explore how mindfulness can enhance your experience?
+Want to learn some tools to bring the calm of nature back into your daily life?
 Let's hit a trail in Central or Inwood Park, the Hudson Valley Rail Trail, Mohonk Preserve, Minnewaska State Park, or another favorite spot.
 This private or small group hike will be customized to the students' location preference and goals.

 By request: Contact Allyna

 SELECT PAST CLASSES

 Worksite Wellness Mindful Movement Classes.
 Reaching large audiences with extremely positive reviews.
 Through simple movements on the floor, seated and/or standing, participants learn principles of the Alexander Technique to identify and release habits of tension.
 We look at the body's design and explore tools to use in daily life for noticing and releasing habits of moving and thinking that are not serving us.
 NYC Department of Health, NYC.
 December 23, 2016 - Present.

 Mindful Walk (Before Live Music).
 Departing from the Rail Trail Cafe, participants were engaged around principles of the Alexander Technique with an emphasis on self-observation.
 Explored ways of paying attention that could be taken into daily life.
 We then enjoyed the live world music of Levanta including the song "Sacred Ground" by Timothy Hill which seemed to call us back to remembering ourselves in relation to our environment.
 September 23, 2017.